RobG66/Gamelist-Manager/README.md

 ![gamelistmanager](https://github.com/RobG66/Gamelist-Manager/assets/91415974/42f6a366-00f5-4f1f-bb43-76816006d47b)

+February 19th

+ Another bugfix release, sorry about that!
+I do a lot of testing myself, but sometimes something slips by, usually if I make a last minute change.
+ Oh, this version also has backups for bad media AND it checks for unused media too.

 February 18th

  Version 4.1 bugfix is now released!
 A major update with multi threaded capable scraping from ScreenScraper now included.
 Many other fixes and enhancements.
 Grab it from the releases.